bitbender-8/cs-fy-project/README.md

-# CS final year project practice
+# CS final year project

-A project to practice workflows, test dependencies, and discover pain points before starting the final year project.
+A final year project for AAU's CS program.

 ## Working on the project